dcs-chalmers/rusty-benchmarking-framework/readme.md

 | 3539239      | BasicQueue | 20           | b820a6af3925aa03  |

 ## Logging
-The benchmark tool contains a logger which you can change the level of by changing the environment variable `RUST_LOG`.
+The framework contains a logger, which you can change the level of by changing the environment variable `RUST_LOG`.
 When compiled in debug mode, there are 5 levels you can choose from (`error` will only print errors, `warn` will print warnings and errors etc.):
 1. `error`
 2. `warn`
 3. `info`